zifeo/lade/README.md

 Lade will run before and after any command you run in your shell.
 On each run, it will recursively look for `lade.yml` files in the current directory and its parents.
-It will then aggregate any secrets matching the command you are running using a regex and load them into environment variables for the time of the run.
+It will then aggregate any secrets matching the command you are running using a regex and load them into environment variables or files for the time of the run.

 ```bash
 eval "$(lade on)"